alloy-org/bullet-journal/README.md

 - `appOption` triggering the plugin via the quick open menu will open a sidebar embed for the plugin
 - `renderEmbed` handles rendering the sidebar embed, rendering this application in the sidebar

+# Development

+Run `yarn dev` to serve the application locally, with automatic reloading on filesystem changes.